Conflict catalog

 maritime security, counter-piracy, convoy escort, boarding operations, humanitarian shipping

 Operation Atalanta is a naval and air-maritime security mission that uses frigates, replenishment ships, maritime patrol aircraft, helicopters, and boarding teams to deter piracy, escort vulnerable vessels, and protect humanitarian shipping.
-The archive should stay limited to systems directly documented in the mission's operations or in official council and mission reporting.
+The catalog should stay limited to systems directly documented in the mission's operations or in official council and mission reporting.

 Map